Mjz86/c_colon/mcc.md

 8. reflection the verbosity away:

-each namespace has an special function, implemented defaultly, it addes context objects to functions, and automates many of the verbose writing
+each namespace has an special function, implemented by default, it adds context objects to functions, and automates many of the verbose writing

-for example  a var is stable const restricted safe and ect by deafult,  no need to opt in ,
+for example  a var is stable const restricted safe and ect by default,  no need to opt in ,

 the reflection functions work on the ast , after all the de reflection Operations are completed,  the ast can fully turn into IR,

-these operations can happen in parallel,  if they are located in separate dependancy chains .
+these operations can happen in parallel,  if they are located in separate dependency chains .

-similarly the ABI hashing is also done in parallel  and cashed once completed based on dependancy chain, although the abiof operator might make it happen sooner than usual.
+similarly the ABI hashing is also done in parallel  and cashed once completed based on dependency chain, although the abiof operator might make it happen sooner than usual.

-9. JIT constexpr code execution:
+9. JIT `constexpr` code execution:

-each function  even in its template form can be turned into IR , because mcc IR is different,  it has two types , constexpr IR and mutexpr IR ,
+each function  even in its template form can be turned into IR , because mcc IR is different,  it has two types , `constexpr` IR and mutexpr IR ,

-the borrow checking and lifetime management itself is constexpr IR with assertions.
+the borrow checking and lifetime management itself is `constexpr` IR with assertions.

-constexpr IR is necceceraly  ran in the compiler , so , even if the template types are unknown,  the IR is generated to  reterive the template type then de-reflect the type away in just-in-time generated IR.
+`constexpr` IR is necceceraly  ran in the compiler , so , even if the template types are unknown,  the IR is generated to  reterive the template type then de-reflect the type away in just-in-time generated IR.